 I have worked professionally with children and families for twenty years.
 From 2007, I worked in NHS CAMHS as a child and adolescent psychotherapist.
 Some of my work has been in community outreach, for example in nurseries, schools and children’s centres, which helps when understanding children in the context of their daily lives.

 I have experience of providing NHS training for professionals working with children.
 In particular I’ve enjoyed teaching Infant Observation Skills and trainings on Infant Mental Health.

 Until 2007, I worked as an English and Drama teacher in secondary education.
 Over 10 years, I enjoyed teaching children of all abilities, particularly those who struggled with special educational needs such as autism, learning difficulties, challenging behaviours.
 I also taught many highly academic teenagers, who were suffering with anxiety and depression; sometimes showing as eating disorders or obsessional behaviours and social anxiety.

 In my work as a therapist, I take a holistic approach to child development and well-being.
 Increasingly, studies reveal the value of understanding how our minds and bodies are deeply connected.
 I have a professional and personal interest in the mind&body relationship, and how mindfulness and meditation are helpful in managing states of anxiety.

 My approach to working with children and young people includes encouraging creativity and playfulness in support of self-development and recovery from difficulties with emotional health and well-being.

-I provide therapy and counselling services for children, teenagers, young people and their families across North Tyneside and the North East.
+I provide psychotherapy services for children, teenagers, young people and their families across North Tyneside and the North East.